The Adult Education Market is Imploding

 BTW — blog this, people!
 Grab the report, find your own story in it and BLOG.
 I’m kind of sick of this lazy society we’ve fallen into where a report like this comes out and everybody dedicates less than 140 characters to it.
 BLOG, dammit!
 That’s how we see the stories in these things that hide from us, when we get a diversity of voices….

-8 thoughts on “The Adult Education Market is Imploding
+8 responses to “The Adult Education Market is Imploding”

 Because ABE educators are #adjuncts too.
 Adult Education includes/is associated with but not just for Basic Literacy skils, GED, learning center tutors and entry level VoTech — as well as non-transfer level courses like Developmental Math and Writing.
 Even if it didn’t, we are still #allinthistogether